 - Cannot track non-price elements (stock status, shipping time, seller ratings)

 Web monitoring provides the most flexible approach to Amazon price tracking.
-Instead of relying on a service that only tracks the displayed price, you configure exactly which elements to extract from the page.
+Instead of relying on a service that only tracks the displayed price, you configure exactly which elements to extract, how often checks run, and where alerts go, and the resulting data can flow into your own systems through webhooks and an API.

 How It Works with PageCrawl